substrate-developer-hub/substrate-parachain-template/README.md

 ```

 > Note the delay here!
 It may take some time for your relaychain to enter a new era.

+### Rococo & Westend Testnet Relay Chains

+---
+### _IS THIS TEMPLATE ROCOCO & WESTEND COMPATIBLE?_
+> :white_check_mark: **Yes!** :white_check_mark:
+>
+> As of 5/23/2021
+> Note: Polkadot Release v0.9.2 did not update the rococo runtime version, but did do so for westend.
+---

+Rococo is Parity's official relay chain testnet for connecting cumulus-based parathreads
+and parachains.

+**See the [Cumulus Workshop](https://substrate.dev/cumulus-workshop/) for the latest instructions**
+**to register a parathread/parachain on a ralay chain**

+> **IMPORTANT NOTE:** you _must_ use the _same_ commit for cumulus and polkadot the present runtime
+> for the network you are connecting to uses to be compatible!!!
+> You _must_ test locally registering your parachain successfully before you attempt to connect to
+> any running relay chain network!

+These networks are under _constant development_ - so expect to need to follow progress and update
+your parachains in lock step with the testnet changes if you wish to connect to the network.

+Do join the [rococo matrix chat room](https://matrix.to/#/#rococo:matrix.parity.io) to ask
+questions and connect with the parachain building teams.

 ## Learn More